 What is retrofitting?

-Retrofitting is the installation of simple and usually inexpensive devices that replace or modify existing plumbing fixtures in your home to save water.
+Retrofitting is the installation of devices that replace or modify existing plumbing fixtures in your home to save water.
 Some restrict flow, others displace volume.
 They all help you do your part to protect the limited drinking water supply.

-If you have an older showerhead or faucet aerators, we will provide new low-flow ones at no charge.
+We will provide City of Tampa water customers with new low-flow showerheads and faucet aerators at no charge.
 You may install the fixtures yourself or have a licensed plumber install them.
-You are responsible for the cost of installation.
-(Qualifying customers will be mailed a plumbing retrofit kit and are required to return a completed Installation Coupon and Acknowledgment verifying the fixtures were installed at the property.
-Customers may be billed $15 for the kit if they do not return the completed Installation Coupon or complete uninstalled kit within 30-days of receipt.)
+The plumbing retrofit kit is valued at $15, including mailing costs.
+Recipients are required to return a completed Installation Acknowledgment verifying the fixtures were installed at the property.